qcthn/Interact-with-file/README.md

 ## 🙏 Acknowledgments

-- OpenAI for GPT-3.5 API
+- OpenAI for providing the GPT-3.5 API
-- Streamlit for the amazing UI framework
+- The Streamlit team for their excellent web framework
-- FastAPI for the robust backend
+- FastAPI team for the robust API framework

 ---

-⭐ Star us on GitHub if this project helps you!
+Built with ❤️ for HR professionals and recruiters worldwide